-Hello, I'm David, and I'm a counsellor specialising in dealing with burnout and work-related stress.
+Hello, I'm David, and I'm a counsellor specialising in dealing with burnout, stress, and anxiety.
 I'm good at dealing with it because I was very good at being it.

 The people pleasing, the need for perfection, and the external nature of my self-worth was a rollercoaster of engaging too much in work and not enough in my own self care.
 What happened as a result?
 The unforeseen car crash that is a mental break when it all gets too much.

 I used crutches to get me through - the ephemeral quick fixes that, in reality, just compound the problem.
 Drinking, partying, the distraction of working even harder.
 Guess what?
 None of it helped.

 In all honesty, it was a shit show.
 A repeating pattern of burn out, change jobs, burn out, change jobs.
 The jobs weren't the problem though.
 Doesn't matter where you go, you always carry your head with you.